Our Verdict

 Common questions about this comparison

-Yes, both the GUNJI and WARCAT self-cleaning litter boxes require a 2.4G WiFi connection to utilize their full mobile app features.
-This includes remote control, scheduling, and comprehensive cat health monitoring through usage tracking.
+Both the GUNJI and WARCAT require a 2.4G WiFi connection to enable their app-controlled features, including remote operation and health tracking.

 Explore Other Categories